Dancing-Monkeys-Org/PWA/README.md

 ### Available Scripts

-To run the Backend simply run 'flask run' on the Python command line
+To run the Backend simply run `flask run` on the Python command line

-To run the Backend unittests run 'pytest' on the Python command line
+To run the Backend unittests run `pytest` on the Python command line